andreabac3/alwaysRun/README.md

 ```

 ### Note:<br/>
+## Use Case
-> You can use it in any Unix or Windows terminal<br/>
+You can use it in any Unix or Windows terminal<br/>
-> If your program has to end, that's not what you're looking for.<br/>
+If your program has to end, that's not what you're looking for.<br/>

+## Fix error
-> Exit Code (1): <br/>
+Exit Code (1): <br/>
-> If you find an exit code 1 it means that you have forgotten the argvs, read the paragraph "How to Use" to fix.</br>
+If you find an exit code 1 it means that you have forgotten the argvs, read the paragraph "How to Use" to fix.</br>

 # Authors